Mount Kenya Climbing Tours

 Mount Kenya Naro Moru Route

-This particular trek ascends the Noro Moru Route from the west and is probably the most popular of all routes on the mountain.
+This particular trek ascends the Noro Moru Route from the west and is our most popular option for the ascent.
 It includes the notorious 'Vertical Bog' which ascends for an hour or so above the Met Camp and takes the hiker into the Teleki Valley and up to Mackinders Camp.
-From here, an acclimatisation day follows and then an early start to the summit initially over easy paths to the head of the valley and then up a steep zigzag route on loose ground to reach the base of the Lewis Glacier which has now retreated significantly over the past twenty years.
+From here, an acclimatisation day follows and then an early start to the summit, initially over easy paths to the head of the valley and then up a steep zigzag route on loose ground to reach the Austrian Hut at the base of the Lewis Glacier which has now retreated significantly over the past twenty years.

 Aside from the stunning beauty, this route has the added challenge of a Via Ferrata.
-Feel the airy exposure of scrambling the side of the summit ridge from the Austrian Hut, with the confidence that the fixed lines help to provide.
-A true adrenaline rush for those looking to experience the exposure of rugged peaks.
+Feel the airy exposure of scrambling the side of the summit ridge from the Austrian Hut, the fixed lines help to provide a bit of extra confidence however the Naro Moru approach to the summit is definitely an adrenaline rush for those looking to experience the exposure of rugged peaks.
+From the summit our most popular descent is the stunning Chogoria route but cheaper and faster descents can be made down the Sirimon route or back down the Naro Moru route.

 The Noro Moru Route offers some of the best scenery.
-Batain and Nelion are the two highest peaks, with Point John to the right, and the smaller peak to the right of that and slightly set back, is Point Lenana.
+Batain and Nelion are the two highest peaks, with Point John to the right, Lenana is out of view in the photo.

 Mount Kenya Chogoria Route

 Like the Noro Moru Route, the Chogoria Route of Mt Kenya does not require any technical climbing skills.
-Arguably this most beautiful of the trekking routes, it is also the most difficult.
+Arguably this most beautiful of the trekking routes, it is also the longer option and our most popular option for the descent, however you can ascend the Chogoria route too.
 This route starts and ends at Embu and requires 4x4 transport to reach the starting point.
 It is also a trekking route that summits Point Lenana taking you through the Gorges Valley and the Lewis Glacier.
 There are lakes and tarns to explore along this route, although not the same infrastructure that you get on the Naro Moru and Sirimon routes, any climb on the Chogoria side will be a camping trip.

 Stunning views along the Chogoria Route with giant lobelia in the foreground, just one of many unique plants to be found on this mountain.